TrashPandaCode/reports/ia-final/contributions/markus.typ

   For the assets I was mainly involved in the discussion about which assets to use and how to integrate them into the game but less involved in the actual creation of the assets.

-  Other than that I was somewhat involved in the `styling` of the landing page and the game window when necessary.
+  Other than that I was somewhat involved in minor `styling` of the landing page and the game window when necessary.

   === Development<markus_dev_phase>